 Mythological landscapes – an interview with Alex CF

 Alex CF is a noted fantasy artist.
 He has recently written his first novel, Seek The Throat From Which We Sing, a dark fantasy epic in a very British tradition which includes such animal fantasies as Richard Adams’ Watership Down and the deep-time pastoral fantasy of Robert Holdstock’s Mythago Wood.
 Over the last year I worked with Alex as his editor through the process of refining the novel into its published version.
-The book is now on pre-order as a signed, illustrated, hardback.
+The book was issued in 2016 as a signed, illustrated, hardback, and is now available in paperback.
 Here I talk to Alex about the novel, its background, and a little about how we worked together.

 Gary Dalkin: Seek The Throat From Which We Sing is a very ambitious and complex work for a first novel.
 When I read it I was particularly impressed by both the complexity of the world-building and the intricacy with which the story is told in the very detailed fictional world which has sprung from your imagination.
 Could you talk a little about how you came to develop the world and story, and how one influenced the other?
 How long did it take you to write the book?
 It was clear to me from the outset that a huge amount of work had gone into it.